alexmohr/open-heat/readme.md

 ## Updating
 Download the latest firmware from releases and upload it on the web-ui.
 Make sure to download the correct version, otherwise your MCU has to be flashed via USB again.

+The initial configuration allows the configuration of a user name and password for update purposes.
+This is to improve security a bit and not anyone in your network can flash a new firmware.
+For security purposes this data only can be changed in the configuration mode and not via the webinterface.
+To enable the configuration mode again restart your device twice in 10s.

 ## MQTT
 The heater can be controlled via mqtt and integrated into home assistant.